-By this point the support rep is either snoozing or completely lost, and they've only covered this much:
+By this point the support rep is either snoozing or completely lost, and they've only covered a tiny fragment.

 100+ words in and we're still only at the top of the diagram.
 Even if an engineer could describe it all, the rep would never be able to process it all, unless they had a good understanding of logic and an immense memory.